jednano/tabsanity-vs/readme.md

 ## Reporting problems

-At this time, feel free to contact Jed Hunsaker directly.
+At this time, feel free to contact Jed Mao directly.
 See the humans.txt file for contact information.